 Entire SAS long-haul fleet is now upgraded

-Miami, Los Angeles, Boston, Hong Kong, or Beijing – regardless of what overseas destination you are heading for, you can be sure your flight will be comfortable, stylish, and worthy of a Scandinavian traveler.
+American Miami, Los Angeles and Boston or Chinese Hong Kong and Beijing – regardless of what overseas destination you are heading for, you can be sure your flight will be comfortable, stylish, and worthy of a Scandinavian traveler.
 As of June 30 2016, SAS has completed a total makeover of the entire long-haul fleet to ensure that its cabins meet the high demands of frequent travelers.

 Both functionality and aesthetics are important for a top-class in-flight experience.